-This document is aimed at providing a clear description of all the openSF functionalities, and also an operational guide for developing and integrating an E2E simulation processing chain.
+The objective of this document is to provide a clear description of all the openSF functionalities, as also an operational guide for developing and integrating an E2E simulation processing chain.

-The document has been conceived for four different intended audiences, according to the different possible user profiles of the application: scientific module developers, E2E processing chains integrators, E2E performance analysts and E2E performance engineers.
-For more details please refer to Sec.
+The intended readerships for this document are scientific module developers, E2E processing chains integrators, E2E performance analysts and E2E performance engineers.
+For more details, please refer to Sec.
 3.2.1.